 - 2 teaspoon Ginger, ground

-- 125 grams Butter, room temperature, diced
+- 125 g Butter, room temperature, diced

-- 75 grams Crystallised Ginger, finely diced/minced
+- 75 g Crystallised Ginger, finely diced/minced

-- 5 Tablespoons Golden Syrup, 75mls
+- 5 Tablespoons Golden Syrup, 100 g

 - 2 Tablespoons White Sugar, for rolling